Truck Driver Safety Checklist: Custom & Ready to Use

 Safety management for truck drivers covers all measures that contribute to reducing the risk of trucker illness and injuries.

-First and foremost, it is meant to bring down the rate of motor vehicle crashes - the leading cause of workplace fatalities.
-To do this, a number of safety measures need to be taken by fleet managers and truckers themselves.
+First and foremost, it is meant to reduce the rate of motor vehicle crashes - one of the leading causes of workplace fatalities.
+To do this, fleet managers and truckers need to take a number of safety measures.

-Ultimately, safety management for truck drivers boils down to timely vehicle maintenance and personal safety measures, which include protective equipment and defensive driving habits.
+Ultimately, safety management for truck drivers involves timely vehicle maintenance and personal safety measures, including protective equipment and defensive driving habits.

 Let's take a closer look at the most common trucker safety tips first.